Spain's banks face uphill battle despite dramatic profits boost

 The path beaten by banks in other challenged European economies shows that a peak in loan impairments and a subsequent sharp bounce in earnings rarely mark the beginning of a smooth road to recovery.

-Over in Portugal, the country's largest quoted lender Millenium BCP (BCP.LS), which reports results on July 29, gave investors a false dawn, hitting its first peak in provisions in the last quarter of 2011, before spiking to a new high n the second quarter of 2012.
+Over in Portugal, the country's largest quoted lender Millenium BCP, which reports results on July 29, gave investors a false dawn, hitting its first peak in provisions in the last quarter of 2011, before spiking to a new high n the second quarter of 2012.

 All three banks failed to enjoy a consistent share price recovery after their impairments peak, not just because investors weren't convinced the worst really was over for loan losses.
 The underlying economic situation in all three countries put the banks' net interest income - their core measure of underlying profitability - under severe pressure and recovery there was far from uniform.